javiiervm/javiiervm/README.md

 </div>

 ## 👤 About me
-I'm Javier, a Computer Engineering student passionate about game development and programming 💻🎮
+I'm Javier, a Computer Engineering student at the University of Alicante (UA), passionate about game development and programming, and always ready to learn and try to overcome myself! 💻🎮

 Living in Alicante, Spain 📍